jump-dev/MathOptInterface.jl/docs/src/submodules/Utilities/overview.md

 of function and set in a `Utilities.VectorOfConstraints`.
 Other representations can be used by parametrizing the type [`Utilities.GenericModel`](@ref) (resp. [`Utilities.GenericOptimizer`](@ref)).
-For instance, if all non-`SingleVariable` constraints are affine, the coefficients of all the constraints can be stored in a single sparse matrix using [`Utilities.MatrixOfConstraints`](@ref).
+For instance, if all non-`VariableIndex` constraints are affine, the coefficients of all the constraints can be stored in a single sparse matrix using [`Utilities.MatrixOfConstraints`](@ref).
 The constraints storage can even be customized up to a point where it exactly matches the storage of the solver of